 The bill H.293 focuses on enhancing health equity data reporting and updating cancer and amyotrophic lateral sclerosis (ALS) registry disclosure requirements in Vermont.
-It mandates the Department of Health to analyze health equity data to identify disparities based on various factors, including race, language, and socioeconomic status, and to report these findings every three years starting in 2028, instead of annually.
-The bill also emphasizes that the data used for analysis must be publicly available in compliance with state and federal laws.
+It amends 18 V.S.A. § 253 to require the Department of Health to analyze health equity data every three years, starting in 2028, instead of annually, and to report the findings to relevant legislative committees.
+The analysis will assess disparities based on various factors, including race, ethnicity, primary language, and socioeconomic status, and the data will be made publicly available in compliance with state and federal laws.

 As Passed By the House -- Official: 18-253, 18-155, 18-174